racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/modeling.md

 To finish the enumeration, call the `finishItemRegistration` function.

+See also the [PyLabs 5 site](http://confluence.incubaid.com/display/PYLABS/Enumerator+Classes) for more details about PyLabs Enumerators.

 ###Modeling the Root Object
 The definition of a Root Object is comprised in a class that inherits from `pymodel.RootObjectModel`, but since `pymodel` is imported as `model`, this becomes `model.RootObjectModel`.
 In this class you define the properties of the Root Object.
 A property is defined as follows: